 Isledon Arts is a community interest company who run youth services.
-We are contracted by Islington Council to manage Lift, Platform and Rose Bowl youth hubs.
+We are contracted by Islington Council to manage Lift and Rose Bowl youth hubs, the Emotional Welbeing Team and Summerversity.
 When the buildings are not being used for youth services we hire them out to commercial and community organisations.
 The money raised from this activity is invested in the youth services.
 We also employ a high percentage of young people.

 We collect and process personal information to enable us to provide youth services and run our commercial operation.
 Looking after the personal information you provide and respecting your rights to privacy are very important to us.
 We will make sure that your personal information is secure and guard it against unauthorised access and loss.